Non Toxic Cleaning:

 Are Cleaning Products Used in Daycares & Schools Keeping Kids Healthy – Or Making Them Sick?

 There are few places where cleanliness matters more to us than at daycare and school, where our children eat, play and, inevitably, put toys in their mouths!
 Because of this, teachers and daycare providers spend a lot of time, energy and money cleaning floors, tables and play surfaces with strong chemicals, in hopes of keeping sickness-causing germs at bay.
-Sadly, they could be doing more harm than good; the cleaning product category is, shockingly, poorly regulated and many conventional cleaning products contain dangerous and harmful chemicals that can affect the health and wellbeing of our children.
+Sadly, they could be doing more harm than good; the cleaning product category is, shockingly, poorly regulated and many conventional cleaning products contain dangerous and toxic chemicals that can affect the health and well-being of our children over the long term.

 What You Need To Know About Cleaning Product Safety

-Like many consumers, you might assume that the safety of the ingredients in the cleaning products you use are tested for safety.
+Like many consumers, you might assume that the ingredients in the cleaning products you use have been tested for safety.
 Sadly, out of 62,000 chemicals in use today, only about 300 have been tested for safety.
-Common ingredients in cleaning products like fragrances, disinfectants (like bleach and ammonia) and preservatives have been linked to some very serious health issues like cancer, asthma, allergies, and endocrine disruption.
+Common ingredients in cleaning products like fragrances, disinfectants (like bleach and ammonia) and preservatives have been linked to serious health issues like cancer, asthma, allergies, and endocrine disruption.

-Because children’s endocrine systems are still developing, it’s particularly important for them to avoid contact with toxins in cleaning products, which can cause harmful effects that can last into adulthood.
-In fact, the cumulative effect of our daily exposure to cleaning chemicals has been found to equal smoking 20 cigarettes a day!
-Sadly, 40% of US children have asthma and allergies with cleaning products being among the top triggers.
+And research on the cumulative health risks over many years of toxic chemical exposure is concerning.
+For example, because children’s endocrine systems are still developing, research indicates it’s particularly important for them to avoid endocrine disruptors (like phthalates found in fragranced products), because they can cause harmful effects that can last into adulthood.
+Another study recently showed the cumulative effect of daily exposure to cleaning chemicals was equivalent to smoking 20 cigarettes a day!
+Another staggering fact is that now 40% of US children have asthma and allergies, with cleaning products being among the top triggers.

 Top 5 Ingredients To Avoid In Cleaning Products